Umbrella Company in Myanmar

 Step 1: Register for a Taxpayer ID at your nearest tax office.

 Step 2: Register for the e-Filing service by filling out this form(link is external).

 Step 3: Login to the e-Filing service using your username and password.

 Step 4: File your tax return, noting all income from other sources.

 Step 5: If you have any tax due, you can choose to pay it by depositing a cheque at your local bank.
 Alternatively, you can pay the tax via their online payment system.
 Registration will be required to pay your tax through their system.
 This involves:

 - You must have a Myanmar kyat account with a local bank (e.g. KBZ, AYA, CB Bank etc.)

 - Notify the relevant tax office and complete the ‘Registration Form for online payment’ that will be provided to you.

 - Send this Registration Form to your local bank.

-Myanmar Internal Revenue Department: http://www.irdmyanmar.gov.mm/
+Myanmar Internal Revenue Department: https://www.irdmyanmar.gov.mm/(link is external)